fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-01.rst

 Guidelines:

-- This policy SHOULD provide the default implementation for LINPACK/BLAS functions
+- This policy MUST provide the default implementation for LINPACK/BLAS functions
 - Any new versions of supported libraries SHOULD initially be installed as non-default
 - Notification MUST be sent to the system's helpdesk announcing the new version and describing how to access it and use it
 - The helpdesk MUST be given a minimum of 2 weeks notice when the new version becomes the default version